QwenLM/Qwen2.5/examples/speed-benchmark/README.md

 ### Method 1: Testing with Speed Benchmark Tool

-Use the Speed Benchmark tool developed by [EvalScope](https://github.com/modelscope/evalscope) for testing.
-It supports automatic downloading of models from ModelScope and outputs test results.
-Refer to the [📖 User Guide](https://evalscope.readthedocs.io/en/latest/user_guides/stress_test/speed_benchmark.html).
+Use the Speed Benchmark tool developed by [EvalScope](https://github.com/modelscope/evalscope), which supports automatic model downloads from ModelScope and outputs test results.
+It also allows testing by specifying the model service URL.
+For details, please refer to the [📖 User Guide](https://evalscope.readthedocs.io/en/latest/user_guides/stress_test/speed_benchmark.html).

 **Install Dependencies**
 ```shell